CookiePie1/AppAero/projects/Q3/urbanism-lecture/readme.md

 # Urbanism Lecture

 A lecture was given to my architecture class on Friday, March 11.
-The slides can be found in this folder.
+The slides can be found [here](./lecture-slides.pdf).

 The presentation attempted to connect the topics of architecture, engineering, and environmental science under the broad concept of urbanism.
 Also included were references to social sciences, which of course play a role in cities as well.